Moving to UK from South Africa – 2025 Returning Guide

 About the Cost of Living in the UK

-Living in the UK is known for its high cost, which continues to rise, and is often one of the leading challenges for returning residents.
+Living in the UK is known for its high cost, which continues to rise, often challenging returning residents.

-Upon arriving in the UK, you should be prepared for significantly higher living expenses compared to South Africa, however, these costs can vary greatly depending on the region you are planning to call home.
+Upon arriving in the UK, you should be prepared for significantly higher living expenses than in South Africa.

 For instance, living expenses tend to decrease as you move towards the country’s northern parts, providing some financial relief compared to the south.

-London is notoriously expensive and is even considered one of the most expensive cities in the world!
+London continues to be notoriously expensive and is considered one of the most expensive cities globally.

 Despite the high cost of living, the UK offers higher wages compared to South Africa, which can help offset the increased expenses.